Bulging or Herniated Disc?

 Some other things you can try to help relieve pain from a herniated disc include:

-- Heat/cold therapy (though heat should be avoided for the first 2-3 days)
+- Heat/cold therapy (though patients should avoid heat for the first 2-3 days)

 - Soft tissue massage